Here is everything you need to know about Ramadan 2022 in Saudi Arabia.

 What is Ramadan?

-Muslims fast from sunrise to sunset every day of the month, which is typically either 29 or 30 days.
+Muslims fast from sunrise to sunset every day of the month, which typically lasts either 29 or 30 days.

-For Muslims, as well as a time of abstaining from food and drink, Ramadan is also a religious period in which to strengthen their faith through prayer and increased recitation of the Quran.
+Ramadan is also a religious period for Muslims during which they try to strengthen their faith through prayer and increased recitation of the Quran.

 When does Ramadan begin?

-The International Astronomy Centre estimates that the beginning of Ramadan is likely to be April 13, but this could change according to Moon sightings.
+The International Astronomy Centre expects Ramadan to begin on April 2, but this could change according to the sighting of the Moon.

 What are the rules at the holy cities of Makkah and Madinah?

-King Salman approved that taraweeh prayers be shortened from 20 rakaat (salutations) to 10, limiting the Ramadan prayers to 30 minutes, in addition to maintaining restrictions on the number of worshippers in the holy mosques in Makkah and Madinah.
+Last year, taraweeh prayers were reduced from 20 rakaat to 10, limiting the nightly Ramadan prayer to 30 minutes, in addition to maintaining restrictions on the number of worshippers in the holy mosques in Makkah and Madinah.
+This year, prayers will return to full length.

-Social distancing and wearing of masks will be mandatory for all visitors.
+Social distancing is no longer mandatory inside any mosques in the kingdom, however wearing of masks will be required for all visitors.

-Sheikh Abdul Rahman Al Sudais, head of the Presidency for the Affairs of the Two Holy Mosques said the practice of iftar spreads and performing l'tikaaf (a spiritual practice in which Muslims spend long hours at mosques) at the grand mosques in Makkah and Madinah will be suspended for the whole month.
+The practice of communal iftar tables and performing itikaaf, a spiritual practice in which Muslims spend long hours at mosques, at the grand mosques in Makkah and Madinah will not be suspended for the whole month.
+The charity-led iftar tables had been banned for two years due to the Covid-19 pandemic.

-Only those with a valid permit for performing Umrah or prayer at the Grand Mosque – issued through the government’s Eatmarna application – will be allowed to enter Makkah.
-Pilgrims who try to perform Umrah without a permit will be issued a SR 10,000 fine and those who try to enter the grand mosques without a permit will be fined SR 1000.
+Only those with a valid permit for performing Umrah or prayer at the Grand Mosque – issued through the government’s Eatmarna application – will be allowed to perform Umrah.
+The ministry has also banned the live transmission of prayers from mosques on all types of media during Ramadan.

 Will other mosques be open?

-Mosques across the kingdom that follow Covid-19 safety procedures and health protocols will be allowed to remain open over the holy month, the authorities said.
+Mosques across the kingdom will follow Covid-19 safety procedures and health protocols and will remain open over the holy month.
+Mosques can now host iftar spreads only if they have a permit for it.

 Will restaurants be open for Ramadan?
 Will they still deliver?